Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Experiments

-Apart from that, we also compare against more specialized methods for individual quantitative and qualitative comparisons to provide additional context for our results.
-For surface reconstruction quality, we compare our method to NeuS~\cite{NeuS} and Geo-NeuS~\cite{geo-neus}.
-NeuS is a popular implicit surface reconstruction method that achieves strong results without reliance on extra data.
-Geo-NeuS improves upon NeuS by using additional point cloud supervision, obtained from structure from motion (SfM)~\cite{colmap_sfm}.
-We also show a qualitative comparison to Ref-NeRF~\cite{Refnerf}, which considers material decomposition, but due to modeling geometry using density function, it has difficulty extracting smooth geometry.
+Apart from that, we also compared against more general surface reconstruction methods to provide additional context for our results.
+For this, we use NeuS~\citep{NeuS}, Geo-NeuS~\citep{geo-neus}, and NeRO~\citep{nero}.
+NeuS is a popular implicit surface reconstruction method that achieves strong results without relying on extra data.
+Geo-NeuS improves upon NeuS by using additional point cloud supervision, obtained from structure from motion (SfM)~\citep{colmap_sfm}.
+NeRO is capable of reconstructing reflective objects effectively.
+In addition, we also compare with Ref-NeRF~\citep{Refnerf}, which considers material decomposition, but due to modeling geometry using density function, it has difficulty extracting smooth geometry.

-\textbf{Evaluation metrics.} We use the official evaluation protocol to compute the Chamfer distance (lower values are better) for the DTU dataset and also use the Chamfer distance for the SK3D dataset.
-We utilize the PSNR metric (higher values are better), to quantitatively evaluate the quality of rendering, material, and illumination.
-We follow IndiSG~\cite{Indirect} and employ masks to compute the PSNR metric in the foreground to evaluate the quality of materials and rendering.
+\textbf{Evaluation metrics.} We use the official evaluation protocol to compute Chamfer distance for the DTU dataset and also use Chamfer distance for the SK3D dataset.
+We utilize the PSNR metric, to quantitatively evaluate the quality of rendering, material, and illumination.
+We follow IndiSG~\citep{Indirect} and employ masks to compute the PSNR metric in the foreground to evaluate the quality of materials and rendering.
+See Appx~\apref{ap:implementation_details} for implementation details.